aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/element/namespaceuri/_index.md

 ---
 title: Element.NamespaceURI
 second_title: Aspose.SVG for .NET API Reference
-description: Element property.
+description: Element NamespaceURI property.
 The namespace URI of this node or null if it is unspecified
 type: docs
 weight: 120
 url: /net/aspose.svg.dom/element/namespaceuri/